mohinivaidya1501-byte/AtliQ-Hardware-Insights/README.md

 ## Key Highlights

 * Used window functions to generate a report showing the top 10 customer by percentage of net sales for FY 2021.
-* Created user-defined functions (UDFs) to calculate the fiscal year and fiscal quarter.
+* Created user-defined functions (UDFs) to calculate:
+  * Fiscal year
+  * Fiscal quarter
 * Developed stored procedures to automate:
   * Monthly sales reports
   * Market badge classification (Gold if quantity > 5 million, otherwise Silver)